Module 10.9: Zero Trust Architecture in Hybrid Cloud

 Task 1: Create the Zero Trust Lab Cluster

-Section titled “Task 1: Create the Zero Trust Lab Cluster”Solution
+Section titled “Task 1: Create the Zero Trust Lab Cluster”First, provision a local Kubernetes environment configured with a CNI that respects network policies.

 # Create a cluster with Calico CNI for Network Policy enforcementcat <<'EOF' > /tmp/zero-trust-cluster.yamlkind: ClusterapiVersion: kind.x-k8s.io/v1alpha4name: zero-trust-labnetworking: disableDefaultCNI: true podSubnet: 192.168.0.0/16nodes: - role: control-plane - role: worker - role: workerEOF